rights-and-responsibilities-of-citizens

 International Covenant on Civil and Political Rights (ICCPR)

-The ICCPR commits signatory nations to respect and ensure civil and political rights, including the right to life, freedom of speech, and fair trial.
-It provides a framework for accountability and enforcement of these rights.
+The ICCPR commits signatory nations to respect civil and political rights, including the right to life, freedom of speech, fair trial, and privacy.
+It creates a monitoring body, the Human Rights Committee, which reviews state reports and can hear individual complaints under the First Optional Protocol.
+Many countries have drawn on the ICCPR when drafting their own bills of rights.

 International Covenant on Economic, Social and Cultural Rights (ICESCR)